 Whether it’s on clay, grass or traditional surfaces, everyone knows that as well as having a good racquet, a good serve is vital for winning tennis matches.

 Like with anything new, getting the technique down can be confusing.
 Try to think back to the first time you tried to ride a bike or drive a car.
 Nod your head if there was a moment or two where you were ready to give up.
 It’s the same with a tennis serve.
-We suggest beginning with the basic steps, of which there are five, and then moving onto more advanced techniques.
+We suggest beginning with the basic steps, of which there are six, and then moving onto more advanced techniques.

 If you happen to watch any of the pros playing you will notice the majority use a specific grip.
 It’s called the continental grip and is the most natural of all.
 It’s fairly easy, once you know how.
-Imagine shaking hands with the racket, while your non-dominant hand holds it by the ‘throat’.
-If that doesn’t feel right try the ‘hammer’ grip, which is holding the racket as if you have a hammer and are about to hit a nail.
+Imagine shaking hands with the racquet, while your non-dominant hand holds it by the ‘throat’.
+If that doesn’t feel right try the ‘hammer’ grip, which is holding the racquet as if you have a hammer and are about to hit a nail.

 The continental grip is used to serve, slice, hit forehand and backhand volleys and overheads or smashes, giving you the spin and power you need.
 If you use a forehand grip for serving you’ll get the power you’re after but you’ll lose control and accuracy.

 Another reason to achieve this type of grip is because of pronation and supination, two actions that add extra power, control, and spin to your serve.
 If you’re not using the continental grip, supination and pronation won’t happen naturally.

 The bouncing of the ball prior to throwing it up in the air is more about focus and rhythm than anything else.
 Most players will have a set number of times they bounce the ball to prepare before the serve.
 A set routine will also help with consistency.